grahambrooks/cic/README.md

-ci
+ci - Continuous integration command tool
 ==

-Continuous integration command tool

 Practicing TDD and working with a Continuous Integration system is great but context switching between the command line to check the status of my builds is annoying - enter *ci* a tool for checking the status of your builds right in the command line.

+Basic usage ci --server http://jenkins.domain.com

+ci takes configuration parameters on the command line or configuration files places on the current path.

 Configuration
 -------------